 When building multiple scenarios, it’s easy for finance teams to feel overwhelmed by the range of potential outcomes.
 How can anyone properly plan for so many possibilities?
 Simply put, you can’t.
 That’s why it’s best to keep it simple.
 Focus on two to three major uncertainties and build scenarios from there.
 Finance leaders need to prioritize and develop perspectives about each of the scenarios to help the company navigate.

-3. Build a nimble response strategy:
+3. Build a Nimble Response Strategy

 Each scenario should contain enough detail to assess the likelihood of the success or failure of different strategic options.
 Once this is all in place, finance leaders can create a framework that helps the executive team make decisions.
-Any decisions made need to be monitored in real-time so the team can be nimble in its ongoing response.
+Any decisions made need to be monitored in real time so the team can be nimble in its ongoing response.

 Scenario Planning Matrix